growing produce to supply our restaurant

 kale, basil, mint, oregano & pansies.
 See our current lunch menu ▶

 Why chase a permacultre design?

-The goal of using permaculture as it relates to a vegetable garden is to develop a self-sustaining, permanent ecosystem that is extremely productive and require few outside inputs.
-Understandably so this required very intentional structural design that would work hand-in-hand with plant selection, with especial consideration given to the following:
+The goal of using permaculture as it relates to a vegetable garden is to develop a self-sustaining, permanent ecosystem that is extremely productive and requires few outside inputs.
+Understandably so, this required very intentional structural design that would work hand-in-hand with plant selection, with special consideration given to the following:

 Designing this garden was really about determining how we could create a living, symbiotic ecosystem.
 With the exception of a few ground cover species, the entire garden is edible and each plant has at least one, if not more, functions.
 We have a mix of annual crops that will rotate with the seasons, and perennials that will produce, flower or serve a beneficial use year round.

 edible pansies hiding in a bed of spicy arugula